isabella232/journey-optimizer-learn.en/help/challenges/create-and-personalize-emails.md

 ### Email Message #1 – Summer collection announcement

-Create an email to announce the arrival of the new Summer collection to active Luma customers from an HTML file
+Create an email to announce the arrival of the new Summer collection.
+You have received an html file from an agency with the design for the email body: [SeasonalCollectionEmail.html](/help/challenges/assets/SeasonalCollectionEmail.html)

-* You have received an html file from an agency with the design for the email body: SeasonalCollectionEmail.html
+1. Create an email message titled *(your name)_Luma – New Seasonal Collection*
-* Create an email message titled “(your name)_Luma – New Seasonal Collection”
+2. Give the email a subject line: *(recipient’s first name), the new Luma collection is here!*
-* Give the email a subject line “(recipient’s first name), the new Luma collection is here!”, and use the provided HTML file for the email body
+3. Use the provided HTML file for the email body

-#### SUCCESS CRITERIA
+SUCCESS CRITERIA

 Preview the email using your test profile, and send a proof to yourself.